cran-task-views/Epidemiology/InfectiousEpi.md

 ### Vaccination

--   `r pkg("sccs")`: Self-controlled case series models used to investigate associations between time-varying exposures such as vaccines or other drugs or non drug exposures and an adverse event can be fitted.
+-   `r pkg("SCCS")`: Self-controlled case series models used to investigate associations between time-varying exposures such as vaccines or other drugs or non drug exposures and an adverse event can be fitted.
 Detailed information on the self-controlled case series method and its extensions